Record amount raised in support of student mental health

 The campaign far exceeded its $17,000 target thanks to overwhelming support and higher than usual average contributions.
 “The campaign seemed to strike a nerve — for example, we saw a $1,000 gift from an alumna who’d never made a contribution before,” said Kahar.
 “And, as did many donors, she said the subject really resonated with her and she thought it was an important cause.”

 Giving Tuesday is an international day of charitable giving and volunteering, timed to counter the mass consumerism of Black Friday and Cyber Monday.
 Previous campus Giving Tuesday campaigns have raised funds for the Good Food Centre and student nutrition.
-This year’s fundraising initiative involved a strategic digital campaign that included a series of emails to Ryerson alumni, and social media ads.
+This year’s fundraising initiative involved a strategic digital campaign that included a series of emails to Toronto Metropolitan University alumni, and social media ads.

 The funds raised in the campaign will be used to hire a second clinical psychology resident for the CSDC, which will mean 10 additional counselling hours for students every week.